About

 When the commodities are located and yet to be extracted, in transport, and in storage, they are available to customers such as:

-• Satellite Operators: Propellant required for positioning GEO assets.
+• Satellite Operators: Propellant required for positioning assets, and to enable added maneuverability to avoid potential space debris..

 • Space Agencies: Commodities vital to exploration and manned facilities, e.g. ESA Moon Village.

-• Private Space Companies: From space tourism to space resources.
+• Private Space Companies: From space tourism to space resources, and on-orbit manufacturing.

 The Exchange

-The SCX offers the forward purchase and delivery of commodities such as water, oxygen, hydrogen, in multiple orbits, to service commercial ventures and space agency missions.
+The Exchange side of the business will use existing exchanges and regulation, and offer the forward purchasing and delivery of commodities such as water, oxygen, hydrogen, in multiple orbits, to service commercial ventures and space agency missions.

-Activities of the SCX include procuring customers and suppliers.
+Activities of the SCX include procuring customers (Buyers) and suppliers (Sellers).

-The SCX is currently modelling demand, procurement, the cost of the required orbital infrastructure, and is structuring transparent and effective financing instruments enabling customers to forward-order commodities like water in various orbits.
+The SCX is currently modeling demand, procurement, the cost of the required orbital infrastructure, and is structuring transparent and effective financing instruments enabling customers to forward-order commodities like water in various orbits.

-Future commodities will include those derived processed in space; from Lunar facilities to Asteroid Mining operations, and includes materials for 3D printers, manufacturing in space operations, and what is required to sustain life.
+Future commodities will include those derived from processes in space; from Lunar facilities to Asteroid Mining operations, and includes materials for 3D printers, manufacturing in space operations, and what is required to sustain life.

 Comments are closed.